 Clarence Reid and The Delmiras, Miami’s R&B Soul Sensations

 Clarence Reid is Blowfly.
-Blowfly is the world’s first rapper to cut a record.
+Blowfly cut a rap record in 1963.
 Blowfly raps dirty.
 Clarence Reid sings clean.

 This has been a way of life since Clarence didn’t stand higher than a hooker’s hemline on a dusty road in Georgia.

 Then he moved to Miami, Florida, joined the music industry, and started out playing nightclub gigs in Overtown with his band The Delmiras (sometimes spelled Delmyras or Delmirals).

 At the time, NW 2nd Avenue was paved in gold, and lined with entertainment options, restaurants, lawyers, dress shops, haberdashers, photo studios, and all manner of economic activity.

 As you can see above in the 1963 newspaper clipping shorn from the historic pages of the great Miami Times newspaper, Clarence Reid’s Delmirals were popular billing at Frank Legree’s Birdland alongside Dizzy Jones and his band, Downbeat Shorty, as well as Johnny G The Man Of Motion and Big Daddy “D.”

 The Birdland was a club inside of the Mary Elizabeth Hotel, which was a pioneering establishment built by Dr W.B.
 Sawyer and his wife Alberta Sawyer.
 The Mary Elizabeth was the first first-class black hotel in Florida and it was built in 1923.
 After Dr Sawyer passed away, Alberta took over and ran this and all of their other businesses, which included at least two drug stores, and a slew of rental properties.